 Basic Monitoring Description Port Throughput Displays the performance of a port based in four-byte frames received and transmitted.
 Switch Aggregate Throughput Displays the aggregate performance of all ports of a switch.
 Switch Throughput Utilization Displays the port throughput at the time the sample is taken.
 Port Error Displays a line of CRC errors for a given port.
 Switch Percent Utilization Displays the percentage of usage of a chosen switch at the time the sample is taken.
 Port Snapshot Error Displays the CRC error count between sampling periods for all the ports on a switch.
-Advanced Monitoring Description SID/DID Performance Displays the traffic between an SID (or WWN) and a DID (or WWN) pair on the switch being managed.
+Port Throughput Displays the performance of a port based in four-byte frames received and transmitted.
+Advanced Monitoring 1 Description SID/DID Performance Displays the traffic between an SID (or WWN) and a DID (or WWN) pair on the switch being managed.
 SCSI vs. IP Traffic Displays percentage of SCSI versus IP frame traffic on each individual port.
 AL_PA Errors Displays CRC errors for a given port and a given AL_PA.
 SCSI Commands by port and LUN (R, W, R/W) Displays the total number of Read/Write commands on a given port to a specific LUN.